Elm Academy’s Online OLSAT Course

 Try out our free OLSAT 4th & 5th grade sample course to see what the OLSAT’s questions look like and to get a feel for the courses we offer:

-You can also take a look at the sample questions below:
+You can also take a look at this PDF or the sample questions below:

 The opposite of seldom is:

 Answer: The correct answer is often.
 Seldom means rarely or not often.
 This would make often the correct answer.